ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 # Building High-Availability Scalable Wordpress on AWS with Terraform & Docker Container

-_Building wordpress site on AWS using terraform and Docker container_
+_Building Wordpress site on AWS using terraform and Docker container_

 Pre-requisite to run the script :
-- Install Terraform
 - Internet Connection
+- Terraform
 - AWS Account

-Clone this project and enter every directory in sequence from 1 to 6.
-To execute the script, first run command "terraform init", followed by "terraform apply".
-If you want to see the change before execute, you can execute command "terraform plan".
-After every "terraform apply" command, dont'forget to copy terraform.tfstate file to the next folder.For example, you execute in folder step-1, then after completed, copy terraform.tfstate file to folder step-2.
-Execute terraform in folder 2, then after complete, copy terraform.tfstate file from folder step-2 to folder step-3 and so on until folder step-6.

-**Step-1**
+- AWS-CLI

+Clone this project and choose whether you want to deploy this into ASG(Autoscalling Group) or you need just 1 instance without ASG.
+ASG folder for the first choice and Non-ASG folder for second choice.

+Command :
+$ terraform init
+$ terraform apply

+**Non-ASG**
 ----------
-In this section, we created base VPC for the website.
+In this section, we created base VPC, EC2 and RDS for our website.

 Components created
 - VPC